Search

 Orchestra

-The NOSPR was founded in Warsaw in 1935 by Grzegorz Fitelberg, who led it until the outbreak of World War II.
-In 1945 the orchestra was revived in Katowice by Witold Rowicki.
-In 1947 the post of artistic director was again taken over by Grzegorz Fitelberg.
+The NOSPR was founded in Warsaw in 1935 by Grzegorz Fitelberg, who conducted it until the outbreak of the Second World War.
+In 1945, the orchestra was revived in Katowice by Witold Rowicki.
+In 1947, Grzegorz Fitelberg again took over the post of artistic director.
 After his death (1953), the orchestra was led by Jan Krenz, Bohdan Wodiczko, Kazimierz Kord, Tadeusz Strugała, Jerzy Maksymiuk, Stanisław Wisłocki, Jacek Kaspszyk, Antoni Wit, Gabriel Chmura and again Jacek Kaspszyk.
-In September 2000, Joanna Wnuk-Nazarowa became the general and program director of NOSPR.
-From 2012 to August 2019, Alexander Liebreich served as NOSPR's principal conductor and artistic director.
-In September 2018, Ewa Bogusz-Moore took office as NOSPR's general and program director.
-In September 2019, Maestro Lawrence Foster was appointed Principal Conductor and Artistic Director of NOSPR.
+In September 2000, Joanna Wnuk-Nazarowa became General and Program Director of NOSPR.
+From 2012 to august 2019, Alexander Liebreich was Chief Conductor and Artistic Director of NOSPR.
+In September 2018, Ewa Bogusz-Moore took up the post of General and Program Director of NOSPR.
+In September 2019, Maestro Lawrence Foster was appointed Chief Conductor and Artistic Director of NOSPR.

 Philipp Blom